-Are you afraid to start offering your child finger food?
+Are you afraid to start offering your child finger foods to eat on their own?
 Then you are not alone.

-It's not at all unusual to be afraid at first.
-I get messages every day from people who are scared.
-The biggest fear is that the child might choke.
+It's not at all unusual to have a fear at first, I get messages every day from people who are afraid.
+The primary fear is that the child will choke.

 I can understand the fear, I was nervous myself at first.
-I think part of the problem is that we do not know what children are capable of at, say, 6 months of age.
-For many decades, purees have dominated baby food recommendations and baby food shelves.
-Of course, it can then feel scary to eat something different.
+Among other things, I think it's about us being unsure of what children can handle as early as, say, 6 months.
+For many decades, purees have dominated recommendations for baby food and on baby food shelves.
+Of course, it can feel scary to have anything else then.

-What's good to know is that children have chewing reflexes when it's time to start eating, and they chew well with their gums.
-It is a process to learn to eat, but they know it very well from the beginning.
+The good thing to take away is that children have chewing reflexes when it's time to start eating and that they chew nicely with their gums.
+It's a process to learn to eat but they can do it very well from the start.

-There are also studies on the number of choking cases comparing children who receive only baby food with children who receive more "conventional" baby food.
-No increased risk was found with complementary foods (read my earlier post here where I write more about this).
-This was very reassuring to me.
-It also helped me to read up on what I would do if an accident happened.
+There have also been studies on the number of choking cases comparing children who only receive finger foods and children who receive more “conventional” baby food.
+There is no increased risk seen with finger foods (read my previous article). here where I write more about this).
+It made me feel much calmer.
+It also helped me read up on what to do if, against all odds, an accident did occur.

-For those of you who are scared, I have put together a few tips.
-I hope they can help you.
+For those of you who feel scared, I have come up with some tips.
+I hope these can help.

-Here are my top 4 tips if you are afraid to serve your child finger foods:
+Here are my 4 best tips if you are afraid of To serve finger foods to your child:

 - Loaded spoons

-Load spoons with pureed food, which you then give to the baby.
-Then the child can bring the spoon to his mouth by himself.
-This helps practice hand-mouth coordination, for example.
+Load spoons with mashed food that you then give to the child.
+Then the child can bring the spoon to his mouth himself.
+This practices, among other things, the coordination between hand and mouth.

 - Soft food pieces